abhishek-kumar-code/Redfish_Public/Specification.md

 For example, version 1.3.0 of the Chassis schema would be named "Chassis_v1.xml".

+#### Core CSDL files

+The file `Resource_v1.xml` contains all base definitions for Resources, Resource Collections, and common properties such as `Status`.

+The file `RedfishExtensions_v1.xml` contains the definitions for all Redfish types and annotations.

 #### CSDL format

 The outer element of the OData Schema representation document shall be the `Edmx` element, and shall have a `Version` attribute with a value of "4.0".